Should you pay an inflated entrance fee to a tourist area?

 Maybe there’s a new cordoned off area for tourists to pass through this main thoroughfare on the way to New Road?
 Or the southern quarter of the city without having to take a huge detour or pay the entrance fee to get through this public junction?
 No … you still have to pay.

-I truly do think the Kathmandu Durbar square price hikes are an absolute rip-off of the highest order.
+Many tourists and locals think the Kathmandu Durbar square price hikes are an absolute rip-off

 Who is paying for restoration and maintenance of Nepal’s heritage sites?